 Seed prices range from 0.50 cents to $10

 Farming is highly variable, even when done in controlled indoor conditions and there is no way for us to predict how many seeds of a variety we will produce.

 If a variety is temporarily sold out, it will likely be available again in time for planting, but it is not something we can guarantee.
 As noted above, we can’t perfectly predict how many seeds we will get from production run to production run.
 The best bet to guarantee a chance to grow our seed is to buy what is available.

-We are a federally legal business.
-We accept bank transfers, business / personal checks.
+We accept PayPal / bank transfers, business / personal checks.
 No cash transactions over $10k.
 Once your order has been submitted through our website, you will receive a follow up invoice containing payment instructions from our invoicing team.